 Sources: blueberries, blackberries, elderberries, aronia berries, pomegranates, red grapes, currants, grape seed extract, purple carrots, purple cabbage, red onions, etc.

 * The darker the berry, the more anthocyanins present.

-Zinc is a "helper molecule" that transports Vitamin A from your liver to your retina and is heavily concentrated within the layers of the retina and choroid.
+Zinc aids in melanin production, (a protective eye pigment) and is a "helper molecule" that transports Vitamin A from your liver to your retina.
+It's heavily concentrated within the layers of the retina and choroid.

 Sources: shellfish (oysters), grassfed beef, free range poultry, eggs, whole grains, legumes, nuts, pumpkin, hemp + flax seeds, dark chocolate, organic dairy products

 Selenium acts as an antioxidant that aids in the absorption of Vitamin E

 Sources: brazil nuts, organ meats, liverwurst, tuna (yellowfin), anchovies, shellfish (shrimp, oysters + mussels), eggs, spinach, garlic, mushrooms (shitake + cremini), oats, cashews, chia seeds

 Omega-3 fatty acids: Docosahexaenoic acid, (DHA), Eicosapentaenoic acid, (EPA) + Alpha-linolenic acid (ALA) are crucial for the management of macular degeneration and dry eye disease.
 They are what make up cell membranes and found in high concentrations within the retina.
 DHA, particularly, has been shown in studies to be protective to the retina due to its apoptotic characteristics.

 Sources: wild caught salmon, herring, mackeral, eggs, walnuts, avocados, flax seeds, flax seed oil, fish oil + cod liver oil